Don Arden: Reconciliation with Sharon Osbourne and final years

 In 2001 Sharon Osborne told The Guardian: "The best lesson I ever had was watching him fuck his business up.
 He taught me everything not to do.
 My father's never even seen any of my three kids and, as far as I'm concerned, he never will."
 Later the same year, at Ozzy's insistence, Sharon and Arden finally reconciled, with Arden taking a walk-on role in the successful reality TV show The Osbournes in 2002.
 He also met his grandchildren Jack and Kelly for the first time on the show, and he met his granddaughter Aimee off-screen.

-In August 2004, Sharon Osbourne stated her father had Alzheimer's disease.
+In August 2004, Sharon Osbourne said that her father had Alzheimer's disease.
 A "tell all" biography about Arden's life, entitled Mr Big, was published in 2007, shortly before Arden's death in Los Angeles on 21 July 2007.
 Sharon Osbourne paid for her father's care in the last years of his life.
-He was buried in Agecroft Jewish Cemetery, Langley Road, Pendlebury, in Salford on 25 July 2007.
+He was buried in Agecroft Jewish Cemetery on Langley Road in Pendlebury, Salford, on 25 July 2007.

 On 29 October 2007, a memorial headstone was unveiled at Agecroft by his sister Eileen (Somers), daughter Sharon Osbourne, grandson Jack Osbourne and nephew and niece Danny Somers and Cathy Cowan.
 One line on the inscription reads: "His beautiful voice will sing in our hearts forever.
 Shalom".
 Later in the morning a plaque was unveiled at Higher Crumpsall Synagogue, Cheetham Hill, Manchester, with the addition of the words "It all started here" with a line of musical notes.
 That refers to the time when Arden, then Harry Levy, sang in the synagogue choir as a very young man.